 Procedural Justice Training for Connecticut Department of Corrections

-In most correctional settings, staff rely heavily on their authority to generate compliance among inmates.
+In most correctional settings, staff rely heavily on their authority to generate compliance and cooperation among incarcerated persons.
 Yet, in comparison to other sectors of the criminal justice system, procedural justice theory has been scarcely applied to the realm of corrections.
-Our CTDOC project aims to promote human dignity and staff wellness in CT correctional settings through the development, implementation, and evaluation of a procedural justice training.
-The training aims to improve communications and trust-building interactions between corrections staff and incarcerated persons, increase perceptions of fairness and trust, and improve correction officers’ job satisfaction.
+In partnership with LaGratta Consulting (and with support from both the Tow & Herbert and Nell Singer Foundations) our CT DOC project aims to promote human dignity and staff wellness in CT correctional settings through the development, implementation, and evaluation of a procedural justice intervention.
+The project aims to improve interactions and experiences of both corrections staff and incarcerated persons, increase perceptions of fairness and trust, and improve correction officers’ job satisfaction.
 In addition, it aims to offer correctional officers tools to develop a sustainable model of effective communication that supports de-escalation of conflicts and decrease in the use of force.

 The project consists of three stages: